Depth charge: Pacific theater and the May Incident

-In June 1943, the deficiencies of Japanese depth-charge tactics were revealed in a press conference held by U.S. Congressman Andrew J. May of the House Military Affairs Committee, who had visited the Pacific theater and received intelligence and operational briefings.

-Various press associations reported the depth issue.
-Soon, the Japanese were setting their depth charges to explode at a more effective average depth of 75 m.
-Vice Admiral Charles A. Lockwood, commander of the U.S. submarine fleet in the Pacific, later estimated that May's revelation cost the United States Navy as many as ten submarines and 800 seamen killed in action.
-The leak became known as The May Incident.
+This changed in June 1943 when U.S. Congressman Andrew J. May of the House Military Affairs Committee caused The May Incident.
+The congressman, who had just returned from the Pacific theater where he had received confidential intelligence and operational briefings from the US Navy, revealed at a press conference that there were deficiencies in Japanese depth-charge tactics.
+After various press associations reported the depth issue, the Japanese Imperial Navy began setting their depth charges to explode at a more effective average depth of 75 m.
+Vice Admiral Charles A. Lockwood, commander of the U.S. submarine fleet in the Pacific, later estimated that May's ill-advised comments cost the US Navy as many as ten submarines and 800 seamen killed in action.